austince/flink-ci-flink/docs/dev/table/connectors/filesystem.md

   part_name1 INT,
   part_name2 STRING
 ) PARTITIONED BY (part_name1, part_name2) WITH (
-  'connector' = 'filesystem',           -- required: specify to connector type 'path' = 'file:///path/to/whatever',  -- required: path to a directory 'format' = '...',                     -- required: file system connector requires to specify a format,
+  'connector' = 'filesystem',           -- required: specify the connector 'path' = 'file:///path/to/whatever',  -- required: path to a directory 'format' = '...',                     -- required: file system connector requires to specify a format,
                                         -- Please refer to Table Formats